 Once they have reserved the resource, it appears in their reserved area and the actions in the relevant workflow processes become available.
-On the resource page a button is shown for each of the actions in each process, as well as a button to click when the process has been completed.
+On the resource page a panel at the top of the page is headed with the name of the stage and the available workflow actions are shown, as well as a button to click when the process has been completed.

-In the reserved area the user can work on the resource in various ways: edit metadata, manage licensing etc. When they have completed their work, and met any criteria on the metadata, they click the button to declare the process as completed.
+In the reserved area the user can work on the resource in various ways: describe resource, link related resources etc. When they have completed their work, and met any criteria on the metadata, they click the button to declare the process as completed.